-By influencing global temperatures and precipitation, ENSO significantly impacts Earth’s ecosystems and human societies.
-El Nino and La Nina are opposite extremes of the ENSO, which refers to cyclical environmental conditions that occur across the Equatorial Pacific Ocean.
+By influencing global temperatures and precipitation, the El Niño/Southern Oscillation (ENSO) significantly impacts Earth’s ecosystems and human societies.
+El Niño and La Niña are opposite extremes of the ENSO, which refers to cyclical environmental conditions that occur across the Equatorial Pacific Ocean.
 These changes are due to natural interactions between the ocean and atmosphere.
 Sea surface temperature, rainfall, air pressure, atmospheric and ocean circulation all influence each other.

 Weather & atmosphere education resources